Getting to Know Your Neighborhood: Central Square

 536 Massachusetts Ave.

 Follow the beat of the drums to the Dance Complex.
 Established in 1991, the artist-run, volunteer-based center has been heralded as one of the forces that began Central Square’s renaissance.
 It has seven studios and offers in-person dance classes in African, West African, ballet, hip-hop, flamenco, jazz, tap, and more.
 Virtual classes are also available.
-Also, there are more than 100 performances a year by local dance companies, children’s dance classes, and resident and guest artists.
+Additionally, there are more than 100 performances a year by local dance companies, children’s dance classes, and resident and guest artists.
 Find a schedule of classes here.

 Cheapo Records